Chris Vlasto

 Chris J. Vlasto (born October 27, 1966) is Senior Executive Producer of Investigations at ABC-TV News.
 He is also Co-host of "The Investigation" podcast.
 He was executive producer of Good Morning America.
 Prior to that, he was a senior producer at ABC News 20/20 and senior producer of the Law and Justice unit.
 Before that he was a senior Broadcast Producer of Good Morning America where he won three Emmy Awards for Outstanding Morning Program.
-He is the son of James Vlasto, former Press Secretary to the New York Governor Hugh Carey and his half brother, Josh Vlasto is currently the Deputy Communications Director to Governor Andrew Cuomo.
+He is the son of James Vlasto, former Press Secretary to the New York Governor Hugh Carey and his half brother, Josh Vlasto was the Deputy Communications Director to Governor Andrew Cuomo.

 Early life

 Chris Vlasto was born in Manhattan, New York.
 He graduated from Choate Rosemary Hall in 1984.
 He received his undergraduate degree from University of Southern California in 1988.
 He resides in Rye, New York with his wife, Deirdre Michalopoulos, and their two sons: Nicholas and Alexander.
 Vlasto is the grandson of the late Solon G. Vlasto, publisher of the Atlantis, once the most successful Greek-language daily newspaper published in the United States.
 Atlantis was founded by Solon G. Vlasto's uncle, Solon J. Vlasto in 1894.
 Solon J. Vlasto was also the founder and president of the first Greek Orthodox Church, The Holy Trinity, in New York City in 1892.